 - Energy Star’s logo is cursive, with a stylized star and additional text.

-Double-checking the certification on your power supply is essential to guarantee you are receiving a safe product.
-Buying a certified PSU is the only way to ensure the safety of your employees and critical business operations.
+Double-checking the certification on your power supply guarantees you’re getting a safe product.
+It’s the only way to ensure the safety of your employees, customers, patients, and overall business operations.

-Unfortunately, many scams exist on the market.
-Low-quality manufacturers will skew numbers and tests to try to meet guidelines set by regulatory agencies.
-If you fail to research your purchase thoroughly, you may encounter unexpected bad power supply symptoms or exorbitant energy bills.
+Unfortunately, low-quality manufacturers will skew numbers and tests to try to meet guidelines set by regulatory agencies.
+This can expose you to bad power supply symptoms or exorbitant energy bills down the line.

 Find the Perfect Certified Power Supply For Your Operation at Bravo Electro

 From AC DC power supplies to fans, there is no better place to shop for electrical components than Bravo Electro.
-We only carry power supplies compliant with every major certification agency, ensuring you receive a safe and efficient device that will stand the test of time.
+We only carry power supplies compliant with every major certification agency so you receive a safe and efficient device that will stand the test of time.

 Our on-site California-based engineers are always available to talk shop and help you find the perfect choice for your organization.
-We even offer customized power supply designs, so feel free to let our dedicated team take the stress away for you.
+We even offer customized power supply designs.

-- Our DC power supplies pass certification tests with flying colors.
-We have 12 volt DC power supplies for small applications, 24 volt DC power supplies for LED lighting and medical facilities, and 48 volt DC power supplies for data centers and other large systems.
+Our DC power supplies pass certification tests with flying colors.
+We have 12 volt DC power supplies for small applications, 24 volt DC power supplies, and 48 volt DC power supplies for data centers and other large systems.

-- Our DIN rail power supply inventory is perfect for industrial settings, with overvoltage and short-circuit protection that will provide durability and peace of mind.
-These power supplies are backed by Germany’s top electrical component regulatory agencies, DIN and TUV Rhineland.
+Our DIN rail power supply inventory is perfect for industrial settings, with overvoltage and short-circuit protection that will provide durability and peace of mind.
+We also have modular power supplies for flexibility and we carry both enclosed power supplies and open frame power supplies.

 Bringing Our Conversation on PSU Certifications to a Close

 Shopping for new power supply devices for your business or facility can be a journey fraught with confusing symbols, dubious products, and safety risks.
-Thankfully, buying a certified PSU from Bravo Electro can provide you peace of mind during the process.
+Thankfully, buying a certified PSU from Bravo Electro takes the stress out of the process.

-The only way to guarantee a hazard free-experience and efficiency throughout a power supply lifespan is to look for power supplies backed by regulatory agencies like IEC, UL, CE, and DIN.
+The only way to guarantee a hazard-free experience and efficiency throughout a power supply lifespan is to look for power supplies backed by regulatory agencies like IEC, UL, CE, and DIN.
+From power supply efficiency ratings to other power supply specifications and power supply safety standards, we hope you feel confident in your next steps.